Cookies on this website

 Biography

-I studied medicine at the Georg-August-University Göttingen, including clinical rotations at King’s College London and the University of Zurich.
-In parallel, I obtained a research MD (summa cum laude and prize for the best thesis of the year) studying the role of the autophagy-initiating kinase ULK1 in axonal degeneration and regeneration in cellular models (supervised by Prof Paul Lingor).
-I then completed the MSc in Neuroscience and a DPhil in Clinical Neurosciences at the Oxford Motor Neuron Disease Centre (under the supervision of Prof Kevin Talbot and Prof Martin Turner).
-During my DPhil, I was a Clarendon Scholar, Lamb & Flag Scholar and North Senior Scholar at St John's College, and an NIHR Academy Member.
-For my DPhil work, I received the Postgraduate Prize 2023 from the British Neuroscience Association and the Felgenhauer Research Award 2023 for Young Neuroscientists from the German Neurological Society.
-I am now a Postdoctoral Researcher in the Talbot Lab and Junior Research Fellow at Somerville College.
+I graduated from medical school at the Georg-August-University Göttingen in Germany with a medical degree and a research MD (summa cum laude and prize for the best thesis of the year).
+My MD project (with Paul Lingor) focused on the role of the autophagic protein ULK1 in axonal degeneration and regeneration using primary cell models.
+I then completed the MSc in Neuroscience and a DPhil in Clinical Neurosciences at the Oxford Motor Neuron Disease Centre (with Kevin Talbot and Martin Turner), studying the role of microglia in ALS.
+During my DPhil, I was Lamb and Flag Scholar and North Senior Scholar at St John's College, Clarendon Scholar, and member of the MRC DTP and NIHR Academy.
+I received the Postgraduate Prize 2023 from the British Neuroscience Association and the Felgenhauer Research Award 2023 for Young Neuroscientists from the German Neurological Society.
+Currently, I am a Postdoctoral Researcher in the Talbot Lab, working on several different projects that ultimately aim to shed light on the role of microglia in ALS.
+I am also Junior Research Fellow at Kellogg College, having previously served for two years as Fulford Junior Research Fellow at Somerville College.

 Research Summary